wizeline/djdna-snapshot2elasticsearch/README.md

 2. Create a snapshot and download the resulting articles.

-    - If you don't have a created snapshot, you can use the `create-snapshot.py` file.
-Add your query to this file.
+    - If you don't have a created snapshot, add your query to the `resources/create-snapshot.py`.
+Then run:
+    ```
+    python -m resources.create-snapshot
+    ```

     This will create the snapshot and download the files.

-    - If you have created snapshot you can use the `article-download.py` file.
+    - If you have created snapshot you can use:
+    ````
+    python -m resources.article-download
+    ````

     This will download the files for the `snapshot_id` specified on the `config/env.py`.

-3. Create the elasticsearch index by running `create_index.py`.
+3. Create the elasticsearch index by running
+    ```
+    python -m resources.create-index
+    ```

     You can choose do to so manually, if so, remember to add the mapping included in `resources/files/dna-es-mappings.json`.

-4. Load the data into elasticsearch by running `load-dna-data.py`
+4. Load the data into elasticsearch by running
+    ```
+    python -m resources.load-dna-data
+    ```

 5. Run the app with `main.py`